Full time: One year

 Preston (Campus code: U)

-September March (main campus only)
+September and March (main campus only)

 Successful completion of this Foundation Entry course provides a wide range of opportunities to study for a future career in Health and Social Care.
-For example, on successful completion of this Foundation Entry programme, you can apply (subject to successful interview) to study Pre-registration Nursing (Adult or Mental Health) and Midwifery, or, if you are still not sure where you would like to specialise, you can progress onto the Foundation Degree in Health and Social Care followed by the BSc (Hons) Health and Social Care (one year top up).
+For example, on successful completion of this Foundation Entry programme, you can apply (subject to successful interview) to study Pre-registration Nursing (Adult or Mental Health) or, if you are still not sure where you would like to specialise, you can progress onto the Foundation Degree in Health and Social Care followed by the BSc (Hons) Health and Social Care (one year top up).
 From there you could choose to further your skills in leadership or study to become a nurse, physiotherapist or occupational therapist at postgraduate level.